jcaip/jcaip.github.io/_posts/2020-09-13-Kernels-and-Cliques.md

 But if you take the dot product of any two random directions, you'll probably end up with 0, especially in higher directions.
 And this is why BERT is a "bad kernel".

-To get around this, we can use SentenceBERT, which is BERT but tuned to be a good general purpose sentence encoder.
+To get around this, we can use SentenceBERT, which is BERT but fine-tuned to be a good general purpose sentence encoder.

 ## Finding topics a naive approach: Kernels and Cliques